alainQtec/BoxOptimizer/README.md

 # 📚 Wikis

 I'm working hard to explain everything in the [wiki pages](https://github.com/Damokless/Windows10-Optimization/wiki)... read it it's important ! you'll find tips, tweaks and many other things... there is nothing here in the readme.

+# 🤝 Contributions

+the repository is open to suggestions, contributions and all other forms of help.

+To contribute it's easy, just :

+- Explain what it does exactly
+- Sources of information if possible
+- Pull request

+For any contribution, it will be signed and thanked with the nickname of the person